 Green Transit - The Zion Shuttle

-The shuttle system has improved wildlife habitat and increased visitor safety in the park.
-In addition, visitors’ use of the public system rather than their private vehicle prevents 24,201 lbs of CO2 emissions from being prevented daily (that’s almost the equivalent weight of an entire shuttle bus)!
+The shuttle system has contributed to improving wildlife habitat and increased visitor safety in the park.
+In addition, visitors’ use of the public system rather than their private vehicle prevents 24,201 lbs of CO2 emissions from being released into the atmosphere daily (that’s almost the equivalent weight of an entire shuttle bus)!

 A visitor from Las Vegas comments “Being able to park your vehicle at your motel and not worry about traffic is a godsend.”
 Another remarked “the success of the system was reflected in the visitors we saw.
 Everyone looked stress-free from not having to fight for parking.”